lehmamic/daggerheart-card-pdf-generator/README.md

 # Daggerheart Cards

-A Python tool to extract card images from PDFs inside ZIP files and generate printable 3x3 card sheet PDFs for the Daggerheart tabletop RPG.
+A Python tool to extract card images from various sources and generate printable 3x3 card sheet PDFs for the Daggerheart tabletop RPG.

 ## Features

+- 📦 **Flexible input sources:**
+  - PDFs inside ZIP archives
-- 📦 Reads PDF files from ZIP archives
+  - Images (PNG, JPG, etc.) inside ZIP archives
+  - PDFs directly in the assets folder
+  - Images directly in the assets folder
 - 🖼️ Extracts card images using pypdf (with PyMuPDF fallback for problematic PDFs)
 - 📄 Generates printable A4 PDF with 3x3 card layout
 - ✂️ Includes cut marks for easy trimming